 You can have two separate heat lights, each on a 12-hour cycle.
 Leave the daylight heat light on during the day and turn the "night-glo" or nocturnal red light on at night.
 This will simulate a natural day/night cycle and help to keep your snake from getting stressed.

 Incandescent heat bulbs come in a variety of wattages to allow you to provide your enclosure with the proper temperatures.
 The smaller the tank, the lower the wattage that is needed.
 You wouldn't want to put a ball python in a 10-gallon tank with a 150-watt bulb.
 It would get much too warm in the enclosure.
-Also be sure to place the heat bulb in a heat lamp with a ceramic or porcelain socket (buy on amazon), not just a work light from the garage, and use a secure metal mesh screen top to keep your snake from escaping and burning himself on the hot lights.
+Be sure to place the heat bulb in a heat lamp with a ceramic or porcelain socket, not just a work light from the garage, and use a secure metal mesh screen top to keep your snake from escaping and burning himself on the hot lights.